Compliance Corner: Q&A on EEO-1 Reporting Requirements

 There is not a specific EEO-1 Reporting form for businesses to use, but there are reports that an employer can run based off of employees’ profile information obtained during hiring or throughout employment.
 The data is what will be used when filling out the EEO-1 Report electronically.

-isolved’s EEO1 Report is available to employers who track employee demographic information within the isolved platform, and is a great way to easily track and gather the data needed to file the EEO-1 Report.
+The isolved platform houses the EEO-1 Report for employers who track employee demographic information and is a great way to easily track and gather the data needed to file the report.

 4. Who should fill out my business’s EEO-1 Report?

 A company representative must file the EEO-1 Report for an applicable employer.
-Typically, the HR leader or operations head would be the department in charge of gathering the information and submitting the data.
+Typically, the HR or operations leader would be the department in charge of gathering the information and submitting the data.

-5. When do EEO-1 Reports need to be submitted by and how often do they need to be revised?
+5. What is the EEO-1 Report deadline and how often does it need to be revised?

-EEO-1 Reports are submitted annually, typically at the end of Q1/start of Q2, containing data for the preceding year.
+EEO-1 Reports are submitted annually, typically at the end of Q1/start of Q2, and should contain data for the preceding year.
 The exact date that the report opens up for employers to begin submitting, as well as the submission deadline, changes slightly each year and is determined by the EEOC.

 6. Which employees need to be included in EEO-1 Reporting?

-All full-time and part-time employees who were employed during the payroll period selected by the employer, between October 1 and December 31, must be included in the EEO-1 Reporting.
+All full-time and part-time employees who were employed during the payroll period selected by the employer, between October 1 and December 31, must be included in the EEO-1 Report.

-Employees hired for employment on a casual basis, for a specified time, for the duration of a specified job, leased employees and temporary employees are not to be included in EEO-1 Reporting.
+Employees hired for employment on a casual basis, for a specified time, for the duration of a specified job, leased employees and temporary employees are not to be included in EEO-1 Reports.

 7. How should I identify my employees’ ethnicity?